 Every Saturday, you can shop the Piety Street Market for creative art, jewelry, collectibles and homemade goods from over 60 vendors.
 On December 15th, the market is dedicated to the holidays.
 Food and live music will accompany you while you shop!
 Venture to Dr. Bob Folk Art nearby for some one-of-a-kind, funky, NOLA-inspired art.

 Take the St. Charles streetcar down to the Arts Market of New Orleans in Palmer Park.
 On November 30th and December 1st, 21st and 22nd, holiday shoppers can browse through the work of 80-130 local artists featuring photography, painting, ceramics, glasswork, soap and more!

-Merriment Magazine Street begins the day after Thanksgiving and lasts until Christmas Eve.
-You can find all you need for decorating, gifts and entertaining.
+Head to Magazine Street beginning on Small Business Saturday for six miles of retail that will have you covered for all of your decorating, gifting and entertaining needs.
 Some of our favorite spots along Magazine Street for gifts include NOLA Couture for New Orleans-inspired tees and accessories, Tasc Performance for athletic wear, Hazelnut for gifts for the home, and Pippen Lane for children’s clothing.

 Bayou Road is a great corridor to walk through history and support local businesses.
 Community Book Center sells Afrocentric books and trinkets, Material Life is great for knick-knacks, and King and Queen Emporium International sells handmade body oils, soaps, bath salts and incense.

 The Central Business District has two shopping centers where you can knock out all your shopping.
 Head to Canal Place for high-end options like Sak Fifth Avenue and Tiffany’s and Co., or Mignon Faget for local jewelry.
 The Outlet Collection at the Riverwalk is a great destination for discounted prices.